IPS-Eye-White

 Feminine Images, Metaphors, Names And Symbols For God are not new but found in scripture, Christian tradition and faith experiences.
 These treasures that have helped people connect with the Divine for centuries have often been hidden, buried, "white-washed," denied, or banished from Judeo-Christian communities and along with them the dignity, equality and voices of women... an exclusive emphasis on speaking of God as Father contributes to a limited understanding of God, an understanding that supports a domination structure that oppresses and subordinates women.
 [25]

 Why is it that male headship is all too often construed as an insult or threat to so many women?
-While one can not possibly delve into the psyche of every individual feminist, a large part of the energetic resistance stems from a grotesque distortion of Biblical headship, which has had some very tragic consequences.
+While one can not possibly delve into the psyche of every individual feminist, a large part of the energetic resistance stems from a grotesque distortion of Biblical headship with some very tragic consequences.
 Steven Tracy, Vice President of Academic Affairs and Associate Professor of Theology and Ethics at Phoenix Seminary in Scottsdale, Arizona, wrote that his wife who, at the time of writing, had been a family counselor for over twelve years, reports that

 "from her extensive counseling experience, when professing evangelical men are domestic abusers, more often than not they use distortions of headship to justify their behavior".
 [26]